abrahamlimon404/Scaryville/README.md

 Math class.
 • Ensured collision prevention by restricting Guard and Lunatic movement through walls with well-crafted conditional statements.
 • Designed the game's graphical user interface using JavaFX and CSS, employing multiple classes for a polished user experience.

+PS: This game was created and ran on Mac device with intel chip.
+Some settings may differ in other applications.